airyhq/airy/docs/docs/sources/introduction.md

   it travel untouched through the system.

 These principles allow you to reprocess data from a conversation platform at any given point in time.
-If the data pipeline has a bug (ex: the messages are counted incorrectly), you can reprocess the data and fix a bug for past data as well.
+If the data pipeline has a bug (example: the messages are counted incorrectly), you can reprocess the data and fix a bug for past data as well.